altenia/repomigrated-ecolearnia-studio/README.md

 To run in debug mode:
 `node --debug el-studio.js`

-See the reference below, development link, for further detail on running in debug mode.
+See the reference below - development link - for further detail on running in debug mode.

-## Directory Structure

-- `artifacts`: Includes documentation and other non-source-code artifacts
-- `client`: Client-side source code
-- `cohevium-content`: Includes HTML pages for the authoring tool
-- `config`: Contains the configuration file
-- `node_modules`: nodejs' packages
-- `public`: Web server's public folder.
-It contains public assets such as css.
-- `el-studio.js`: The main execution script
-- `LICENSE`: The license of this software

 ## Development